corpunWorld Corporal Punishment Research

 Probably 1950s.
 The copy is illegible in this scan.
 The child being spanked looks happy, as though its mother's Kayser gloves somehow insulate it from the pain.

-click to see the ad in full Chase & Sanborn Coffee
+Chase & Sanborn Coffee

 More coffee.
 What is it with coffee and spanking?
 The design is very 1960 and so is the ethos, very Rock Hudson/Doris Day.
-Whether husbands really ever spanked their wives in this way I neither know nor, frankly, care, but it does seem to have been a popular idea with agency creative directors in the US.
+Whether husbands really ever spanked their wives in this way I neither know nor, frankly, care, but it does seem to have been a popular idea with ad agency creative directors in the US.

 Another in very similar vein.